IslandViewPTA/islandview-pta-site/content/news/2020-1-newsletter.md

 {{< fig src="StaffTreats.jpeg" class="max-w-xs" align="left" >}}

-Heartfelt gratitude for all those that contributed edibles for the Staff Treat boxes distributed before Winter Break.
+Heartfelt gratitude for all those that contributed delicious edibles for the Staff Treat boxes distributed before Winter Break.
 So many wonderful goodies were enjoyed by each and every staff member, thanks to YOUR generosity!

 ## Island View PTA wins Award